Rushmitha22/study-of-basic-gates/README.md

-# EXP1:Study of basic digital IC’s and verification of truth tables for different logic gates, realization using Verilog
+# EXP1 : Study of basic digital IC’s and verification of truth tables for different logic gates, realization using Verilog
-## NAME - RUSHMITHA R
+## NAME : RUSHMITHA R
-## REGISTRATION NUMBER - 24006587
+## REGISTRATION NUMBER : 24006587

 **AIM:**